 Continue by vehicle to visit Laguna de Limpiopungo, a shallow Andean lake with great birdwatching, and from here you start your ten kilometer (7 mile) trek back to El Porvenir.
 You stop at the Chusig Machai cave for lunch and continue on foot through beautiful mountain valleys before returning to a good dinner and the last night at the hacienda.

-Return to the Hacienda Santa Rita Ecological Reserve today to explore the forest canopy by zipline.
-This system was originally used by scientists who were doing research in the forest canopy and includes five cables between 100 and 480 meters long.
+Today explore the forest canopy by zipline.
 The zipline provides a great vantage point for birdwatching and enjoying the scenery and is an adrenaline rush as you soar above the trees.
 After the flying adventure, hike to the Pita River waterfall for lunch.
 (Zipline available starting March 2014.
 Or choose an alternate excursion this morning such as mountain biking or ropes course challenge).

 In the afternoon, travel to Sangolqui, a village with a traditional market.
 Browse the market stalls with traditional arts and crafts and sample some of the local produce, particularly the fruits.
 Return to Quito in the evening.